guillaumemoreau/guillaumemoreau.github.io/src/_pages/reviewing.md

 ### General Chair
 <img src="{{site.baseurl}}/assets/img/ismar17.png">

 In 2017, I organized [IEEE ISMAR 2017](https://ismar2017.sciencesconf.org), the main AR conference, in Nantes International Event Center.
-It was the firts time ever to be organized in France.
+It was the first time ever to be organized in France.
 We welcomed 342 attendees among which more than 85% were coming from abroad.

 ### Program chair or co-chair